 ICT Eye, of Wichita, KS offers a range of services that help improve your vision, including lens replacement surgery.
 This is a corrective procedure that was initially developed to treat cataracts.
 As the procedure has become more common, doctors have adapted it to fix a variety of vision issues, including astigmatism, short- or long-sidedness, or presbyopia.
+It is important to know, how long does it take to recover from lens replacement surgery?
 The procedure can be done on one or both eyes.

 Who Can Benefit From Lens Replacement?

 Though it might be the original treatment for cataracts, it may also help should you be suffering from other visual issues related to the lens of the eye.
 As stated, it is now used to repair a number of defects in the eye.
 It is safe enough that it can be ideal for people over the age of 50 and may work as an acceptable alternative if laser eye surgery is not an option, even if you’ve been turned down for laser eye surgery for your issue.